Configure Ruby and Bundler for Artifactory

 Configuration Notes

 • Config-only: There is no jf ruby command.
-After running jf ruby-config, use standard Ruby/Bundler commands with Artifactory as the gem source.
+After running jf ruby-config, complete the Bundler credential and source setup described in After Configuration.

 • Resolution and deployment: Use --repo-resolve for installing gems and --repo-deploy for publishing gems.